Search results for

 I Cant Wake Up Alarm Clock screenshot 2020

 I Can’t Wake Up does what the title suggests.
 It is for those who have trouble waking up in the morning.
 The app includes eight wake-up challenges to turn the alarm off.
 The idea is to make you coherent enough to get up before you hit the snooze button.
-It also has various alarm styles, some customization features, and some convenience features.
-This is definitely not your regular stock alarm clock.
+It also has various alarm styles, customization, and convenience features.
+This is not your regular stock alarm clock.
 However, it does feel a little cleaner than some of the other options on the list.
 The free version and the pro version are almost identical.
-You can spend $2.99 on the pro version to remove ads.
+You can spend money on the pro version to remove ads.

 Loud Alarm Clock